BeileiCui/MS-TFAL/README.md

 # Multi-Scale Temporal Feature Affinity Learning (MSTFAL)

 ## Introduction
-* This is the implementation for our MSS-TFAL.
+* This is the implementation for our MSTFAL.

 ## Usage